haifenghuang/XMLParser/README.md

 ## Limitations
 - ~~Do not support CDATA~~
 - ~~Do not support DOCTYPE~~(Only parsing, no validation)
-- Do not support Unicode
+- Do not support Unicode(Only support UTF-8)

 ## Usage Examples